lammps/lammps/doc/src/bond_fene.rst

 to define a finite extensible nonlinear elastic (FENE) potential :ref:`(Kremer) <fene-Kremer>`, used for bead-spring polymer models.
-The first term is attractive, the second Lennard-Jones (LJ)  term is repulsive.
+The first term is attractive, the second Lennard-Jones term is repulsive.
 The first term extends to :math:`R_0`, the maximum extent of the bond.
 The second term is cutoff at :math:`2^\frac{1}{6} \sigma`, the minimum of the LJ potential.

-The *fene/nm/cut* bond style substitutes the standard LJ potential with the generalized LJ potential.
+The *fene/nm/split* bond style substitutes the standard LJ potential with the generalized LJ potential.
 The bond energy is then given by
 .. math::

   E = -0.5 K R_0^2  \ln \left[ 1 - \left(\frac{r}{R_0}\right)^2\right] + \frac{\epsilon}{(n-m)} \left[ m \left(\frac{r_0}{r}\right)^n - n \left(\frac{r_0}{r}\right)^m \right]